McRaeAlex/McRaeAlex.github.io/_posts/2019-10-23-Understanding-the-&-operator-elixir.md

 Here we are checking if the string `elixir` ends with the string in `x`.
 Maybe we get some input from the user and want to do a series of operation on that input and then compare it to `elixir`.
 A perfect fit for the `|>`.
-But wait, we have a issue, piping puts the value into the first arguement to a function but our function needs it as the second argument.
+But wait, we have a issue, piping puts the value into the first argument to a function but our function needs it as the second argument.
 The capture can solve this.

 ```elixir
 "ir" |> (&String.ends_with?("elixir", &1)).()